| tadyatha om gate gate paragate parasamgate bodhi svaha

 Why do you always recommend Seva as a one-size-fits-all solution - especially when the problems are serious, like mine are?

-Seva is very straightforward and effective.
+Learning Seva is very straightforward and effective.
 It works at a common-sense level for two reasons.
 First, it feels good to help other people.
 Noble actions raise the vitality.
-But second and more important at a pragmatic level of getting information that can change behavior, Seva when properly targeted is a scientific method of exposing a blind spot.
+But second and more important at a pragmatic level of getting information that can change behavior, Learning Seva when properly targeted is a scientific method of exposing a blind spot.

-Seva is an eye-opener .
-One targets a population that is suffering from one's own similar problem, yet in a slightly worse degree of suffering.
+Learning Seva is an eye-opener .
+One targets a population that is suffering from one's own similar problem, Yet, in a slightly worse degree of suffering.
 In other words, these are people who are making the same mistake as oneself, but they are less advantaged in general - they have less intelligence, fewer resources, or just heavier karma overall.

 For example, say that one is having financial problems.
 Expenses continually exceed income.
 Could be home or business.
 One begins to feel like a victim.
 What is happening, where is the money going, what negative path is the money following?